DISCLAIMER: The M*A*S*H characters are

 Margaret keeps her face

-still, giving Barbara the Major Houlihan look--the cold, stone-faced look that
+still, giving Barbara the Major Houlihan look—the cold, stone-faced look that

-emptiness she's felt for so long fill her eyes.
+scared even grown men.
+She lets the emptiness she's felt for so long fill her

-get to happiness.
+to happiness.
 She'll do it.
 She's been through hell; she can do it again.

 Barbara blinks quickly, then